 We are looking forward to implementing a new program for finance and human resources in conjunction with Stickney Township Treasurer’s Office, Reavis High School, and Sahs Elementary School.
 The current system is out of date and no longer supported.
 A team of staff from all locations have been looking into different options and the final selection will be approved this summer.
 The transition of information and staff training will take place over the next year.

 The start of school is quickly approaching and I am looking forward to another productive year for District 111.
-I would like to invite you and your families to join us at the Back to School Rally on August 27.
+I would like to invite you and your families to join us at the Back to School Rally on August 26.
 It is a family friendly event and a great way to celebrate the new school year.
-In closing, don’t forget to check out the District 111 Facebook page.
-It’s a fun way we communicate with our families while posting pictures and updates of all the exciting things going on in our schools.

 Great things are happening in District 111!